batdemir/android.batdemir.library/README.md

 ### setSll(...)

 ## Connect
-*If extends this class, it does auto connect service and getting datas for you *If connection gone wrong or some exception, it does auto exception dialog for you *If user has not any network connection, it does auto exception dialog for you *And it does auto async and showing progress bar for you
+*If extends this class, it does auto connect service and getting data for you *If connection gone wrong or some exception, it does auto exception dialog for you *If user has not any network connection, it does auto exception dialog for you *And it does auto async and showing progress bar for you